jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

   :::tip

-  The hardware decoding of H.264 / AVC 10-bit (High 10 profile) video is not supported by any Intel, NVIDIA and AMD GPU, and only supported by Apple Silicon.
+  The hardware decoding of H.264 / AVC 10-bit (High 10 profile) video is not supported by any Intel, NVIDIA and AMD GPU.
+It is only supported by Apple Silicon and Rockchip.
 Jellyfin will always fallback to software decoding for it.
 Consider upgrading such video to H.265 / HEVC 10-bit (Main 10 profile).

   :::